Advice on Marine Algae in Coral Reef Tanks

 • Green algae (Chlorophyta): Green algae are common in home aquariums.
 They contain photosynthetic pigments, like chlorophyll A, chlorophyll B, and xanthophyll.
 Besides, the algae are food sources for some marine fish.
 Moreover, green algae require great water quality, bright light, and high calcium levels.

 • Red algae (Rhodophyta): For the pigments phycoerythrin, phycocyanin, and chlorophyll A, red marine algae have vibrant colors.
 For example, Irish moss, Coralline, and Dulse.
-In general, red marine algae are demanding great water quality, intense light, and high calcium levels.
+In general, red marine algae demand great water quality, intense light, and high calcium levels.

 Benefits algae in coral reefs